MS Estonia: Construction

-The ship was originally ordered from Meyer Werft by a Norwegian shipping company led by Parley Augustsen with intended traffic between Norway and Germany.
+The ship was originally ordered from the Meyer Werft shipyard in Papenburg, Germany, by a Norwegian shipping company led by Parley Augustsen with intended traffic between Norway and Germany.
 At the last moment, the company withdrew their order and the contract went to Rederi Ab Sally, one of the partners in the Viking Line consortium (SF Line, another partner in Viking Line, had also been interested in the ship).

 Originally the ship was conceived as a sister ship to Diana II, built in 1979 by the same shipyard for Rederi AB Slite, the third partner in Viking Line.
 When Sally took over the construction contract, the ship was lengthened from the original length of approximately 137 m to approximately 155 m and the superstructure of the ship was largely redesigned.

+Viking Line received a total of four new ships in 1980 alone, three of which were built for Rederi AB Sally.
+In addition to the Viking Sally, the Viking Saga and her sister ship Viking Song also entered service in 1980, having been built by Wärtsilä (now Aker Finnyards) in Turku, Finland.

 Meyer Werft had constructed a large number of ships for various Viking Line partner companies during the 1970s.
 The construction of the ship's bow consisted of an upwards-opening visor and a car ramp that was placed inside the visor when it was closed.
 An identical bow construction had also been used in Diana II.